-- Topical antibiotics as a single treatment (main therapy): this will include studies where all participants in both treatment groups either received no other treatment or only received aural toileting.
-This will also include situations where antiseptics are applied only once (e.g. as part of microsuction at the start of treatment). - Topical antibiotics as an add-on therapy to antiseptics: this will include studies where all participants in both treatment groups also used a daily antiseptic, with or without aural toileting. - Topical antibiotics as an add-on therapy to systemic or another topical antibiotic: this will include studies where all participants in both treatment groups also received a systemic or topical antibiotic, with or without aural toileting or antiseptics.
+- Topical antibiotics with steroids as a single treatment (main therapy): this will include studies where all participants in both treatment groups either received no other treatment or only received aural toileting.
+This will also include situations where antiseptics are applied only once (e.g. as part of microsuction at the start of treatment). - Topical antibiotics with steroids as an add-on therapy to antiseptics: this will include studies where all participants in both treatment groups also used a daily antiseptic, with or without aural toileting. - Topical antibiotics with steroids as an add-on therapy to other systemic or topical antibiotics: this will include studies where all participants in both treatment groups also received a systemic or topical antibiotic, with or without aural toileting or antiseptics.